top of page

 Healthy, Sugar-free Chocolate Bark Recipe | Eat Nourish Glow

 Mmmmm, that hit of chocolate mid-afternoon, there's nothing else like it!
 It's so satisfying, and that is mainly because chocolate is usually high in sugar and fat.
-The fat gives you that smooth, mouthwatering taste as the chocolate melts in your mouth, which might be partly why you find it so pleasurable.
+The fat gives you that smooth, mouth-watering taste as the chocolate melts in your mouth, which might be partly why you find it so pleasurable.
 Chocolate also contains sugar, which triggers your sweet taste receptors, provides as boost of energy, and adds to the overall pleasurable experience.

 While this all seems warm and lovely, many chocolate bars are made with a slue of not so good stuff - the artificial flavours, excess sugars and preservatives.
 So, today I am going to teach you how to make your own healthy chocolate that is full of superfoods and actually good for you!